Build a fully compliant LoRaWAN gateway

 sudo apt-get update

 sudo apt-get install git

-Download and install the main piece of software that will turn our RPi into a LoRa gateway.
+Download and install the main piece of software that will turn our RPi into a LoRaWAN gateway (I use this library)

 Unzip the downloaded archive